wowdev/TACTSharp/README.md

-  -l, --locale <locale>            Locale to use for file retrieval [default: enUS] -m, --mode <mode>                Input mode: list, ekey (or ehash), ckey (or chash), id (or fdid), name (or filename) -i, --inputvalue <inputvalue>    Input value for extraction -o, --output <output>            Output path for extracted files, folder for list mode (defaults to 'extract' folder), output filename for other input modes (defaults
+  -l, --locale <locale>            Locale to use for file retrieval [default: enUS] -m, --mode <mode>                Input mode: list, ekey (or ehash), ckey (or chash), id (or fdid), name (or filename) -i, --inputvalue <inputvalue>    Input value for extraction -o, --output <output>            Output path for extracted files, folder for list mode (defaults to 'extract'
-                                   to input value as filename) -d, --basedir <basedir>          WoW installation folder to use as source for build info and read-only file cache (if available)
+                                   folder), output filename for other input modes (defaults to input value as filename) -d, --basedir <basedir>          WoW installation folder to use as source for build info and read-only file cache (if available)
-  --version                        Show version information -?, -h, --help                   Show help and usage information
+  -cd, --cdndir <cdndir>           CDN folder to use as read-only file cache (if available) --cdns <cdns>                    Additional CDN hostnames to use, separated by commas (only specify hostnames) --version                        Show version information -?, -h, --help                   Show help and usage information
 ```